Comprehensive. Assertive. Creative.

 Trusted Help After An Accident With A Distracted Driver

 At some point, every driver has faced a distraction while behind the wheel.
 There are many ways in which one’s focus can unintentionally shift.
-But a safe, mindful driver will always do their best to bring their attention to the act of driving, keeping their eyes on the road and mirrors and hands on the wheel.
+But a safe, mindful driver will always do their best to bring their attention to the act of driving, keeping their eyes on the road, mirrors and hands on the wheel.

 After getting into a major or minor crash that you didn’t cause, it’s worth considering whether the other driver was keeping their focus on the road.
 Since distractions are so prevalent in today’s world, it’s important to write down notes of what you saw the other driver doing at the time of the collision.
-And, when the police arrive at the scene, you’ll want to be sure you let them know if you clearly saw the other driver engaging in a distraction, like texting, putting on makeup, or otherwise taking their eyes off the road.
+And, when the police arrive at the scene, you’ll want to be sure you let them know if you clearly saw the other driver engaging in a distraction, like texting, putting on makeup or otherwise taking their eyes off the road.

 What Does Evidence Of Distracted Driving Look Like?